codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/objects-of-arrays-shuffling-decks.md

 ```

 The nice thing about pseudocode is that it often makes clear what other methods you are going to need.
-In this case, we need a method that chooses a random integer in a given range and a method that takes two indexes and swaps the cards at those positions:
+In this case, we need a method that chooses a random integer in a given range and a method that takes two indexes and swaps the cards at those positions.
+[These stub methods are in the code file on the left](open_file code/ch13/Deck.java panel=0 ref="randomInt" count=10)

 ```code
 private static int randomInt(int low, int high) {